Are You a Target of Blame for a Borderline Personality?

 4. Responding to Misinformation

 Borderline HCPs frequently distort information, giving it an all-or-nothing spin, or jumping to conclusions, or personalizing things which really aren’t personal.
 Rather than criticizing what they have just said, you can give them accurate information.
-For example, if he/she says angrily: You didn’t even call me yesterday when you knew I was in terrible pain!
-You can just say: I was in a meeting all day with XYZ Company, so I couldn’t call.
+For example, if he/she says angrily: You didn’t even call me yesterday when you knew I was in terrible pain! you can say: I was in a meeting all day, so I couldn’t call.
 Or: I wasn’t aware of the situation you were in until today.
 (Of course, only say something that is true.)
-This way you just state the accurate information, rather than getting defensive and arguing about their angry statements.
-This way you avoid criticizing the person back for being so impatient or not understanding—which just makes things worse.
+This way, you just state the accurate information, rather than getting defensive and arguing about their angry statements.
+And you avoid criticizing the person back for being so impatient or not understanding—which just makes things worse.

 5. Setting Limits

-Borderline HCPs are frequently pushing the boundaries.
+Borderline HCPs frequently push boundaries.
 They want a lot of contact.
-They may call or text a lot, or even show up at your work uninvited.
-They’re actually very insecure about their relationships, but this doesn’t mean that their constant contact is okay.
+They may call or text a lot, or even show up at your office uninvited.
+They’re very insecure about their relationships, but this doesn’t mean that their constant contact is okay.
 You have a right to set limits and it will help the other person know when they are at risk of pushing you away.
 (They truly don’t know.)

 They also may try to involve other people, such as your family members, your boss at work, or your friends.
 They are constantly trying to recruit others to be their Negative Advocates, to support their negative behavior and to join in blaming you.
 With all of these situations, there is a need to set limits, to let the person know where your boundaries are.